-ADO.NET Entity Framework Support
+ADO.NET Entity Framework Data Providers

 The latest ADO.NET evolution focuses on raising the level of abstraction from the logical (relational) level to the conceptual (entity) level.
 For this purpose Microsoft introduces the Entity Framework, designed to simplify data - object conversion and embed data access queries into program code.